FullPint/Frequency-Filter-Server/README.md

 ![Lenna](report/images/Lenna.png)

-While it doesn't affect the results, the following images will be generated with the Numpy method FFT method instead of the Team B5 method.
+While it doesn't affect the image results, the following images will be generated with the Numpy method FFT method instead of the Team B5 method.

 ### Smoothing Frequency Filters